ayan-kundu/robot_programming/README.md

 3. Spraying job is made précised as far as possible (using single mouth spray and detection software) but still there a slight chance of spray over crop leaves is left.

 ##### Code functionality -
->This code helps Thorvald detect weeds in front of it and spray over it [thorvald_weed_detector](https://github.com/ayan-kundu/robot_programming/blob/main/thorvald_weed_detection.py)
+>This code helps Thorvald detect weeds in front of it and spray over it.
+[thorvald_weed_detector](https://github.com/ayan-kundu/robot_programming/blob/main/thorvald_weed_detection.py)

-> This code makes the robot move autonomously avoiding obstacles inside the agricultural field using Leser  sensor [thorvald_mover]()
+> This code makes the robot move autonomously avoiding obstacles inside the agricultural field using Leser  sensor.
+[thorvald_mover]()